 The employer was requested to provide information about all of the PSEBA recipients from that municipality, utilizing a form provided by the Commission.
 The information requested in this form included the application date of each individual, their insurance premiums and the details of their insurance.
 However, some problems arose in the case of various municipalities who had personnel shortages, recently hired staff, and/or misplaced forms.
-This necessitated a follow-up round of e-mail and phone inquiries to ensure the forms were returned to COGFA in a timely manner.
-Overall, due to this report being compiled previously, the process was much smoother as many municipalities had at least some knowledge of PSEBA and some memory of completing the Employer form previously.
+This problem has persisted across multiple years of the PSEBA report and signifies a standard loss of experience on the part of municipalities as individuals who completed the PSEBA report in previous years retire or leave their positions.
+Overall, due to this report being compiled previously, the process has steadily become much smoother as many municipalities have at least some institutional knowledge of PSEBA and experience completing the Employer form previously.